james-hu/aws-serverless-dataflow/README.md

 To make it faster, you can try to increase parallelism by changing `--parallelism`/`-l` option which by default has a value of 4.
 If you see `TooManyRequestsException: Rate exceeded` error, you can try decreasing it.

-`-c` or `--cloud-formation` would enable clustering resouces by CloudFormation stacks.
+`-c` or `--cloud-formation` would enable clustering resources by CloudFormation stacks.
 It is useful when you would like to have a high level view.

 By passing `-h` or `--help` to the command line, you can see all supported arguments and options.